itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Fixed missing pagination class resource used in totals.

 = 2.7.0 =
 * Built-in User Registration Integration added, allows to record referrals when new users are referred by affiliates.
 * Added filter affiliates_referral_amount_decimals.